Gunsmiths of Potsdam

 A. N. Tupper's manufacturing stamp on the barrel of a rifle in the Potsdam Public Museum's collection.
 The rifle was donated by the Friends of the Potsdam Museum in 1992.

 When the Potsdam Water Works was founded in 1871, Tupper was elected as the first Superintendent.
 He served in this position until resigning in 1879, with Mr. Bailey taking over the position.
-A prolific outdoorsman, Tupper could frequently be found fishing on the Raquette River and hunting with friends as a member of the Potsdam Sporting Club.
+A prolific outdoorsman, Tupper could frequently be found fishing on the Raquette River and hunting with friends as a member of the Potsdam Sporting Club about the fake Rolex.
 A personal interest in geology saw him become part of the Potsdam Scientific Association, with whom he gave lectures on topics such as coal and its uses.
 Newspapers such as the Courier and Freeman mention him frequently in association with these organizations and their events.

 Augustus N. Tupper's funeral service announcement from the Courier and Freeman, April 21,1886